top of page

 IMG_8150.02

-Replica Eskimo Sun Protection
+Eskimo Sun Protection

 In the arctic, the sun coming off of the snow can be intense enough to cause a condition called "snow blindness".
-This occurs because the ultra violet rays bouncing off the snow is intense enough to cause a sunburn the cornea, which the front part of the eye.
+This occurs because the ultra violet rays bouncing off the snow cause a sunburn the cornea, which the front part of the eye.
 As you can imagine, burning this part of the eye is extremely painful.
 Vision is also typically very poor while the cornea is healing.

 In order to avoid this painful situation, Eskimo people would carve bone, wood, or even ivory from walrus tusks to help protect their eyes from the sun.